Disability hate crime

 Another factor is ignorance of the very basic tenets of variable and/or invisible disabilities.
-People can fail to acknowledge that seeing an action risked once is no indicator of whether the disabled person can do it safely, repeatedly, without extreme pain, without consequence or predictably at any other time.
+People can fail to acknowledge the fact that seeing a risky action once is no indicator of whether the disabled person can do it safely, repeatedly, without extreme pain, without consequence or predictably at any other time.
 Low awareness of the medical need for ambulatory wheelchair use - such as fatigue collapse over medium distance; difficulties with prolonged standing as opposed to walking; balance or cardiac issues - can also be a factor.

-Disability hate crime can occur in any situation and with any individual.
-Incidents may occur between strangers who have never met, between acquaintances, or within the family.
-The two key requirements for an act to be called a "disability hate crime" are that it is perceived to be motivated in part or whole by prejudice against someone because of disability (denial of equal rights being a form of prejudice); and second, that the act is actually a crime, which includes repeated access blocking.
+A disability hate crime can occur in any situation and it can be committed against any individual.
+Incidents may occur between strangers who have never met, they may also occur between acquaintances, or they may occur within the family.
+The two key requirements for an act to be called a "disability hate crime" are the perception that in part or in whole, it is motivated by ableism, a prejudice against someone because he or she has a disability (denial of equal rights is a form of this prejudice); and second, the perception that the act is actually a crime, which includes repeated access blocking.
 Multiple hate incidents - which do not involve a criminal offence per se - can also constitute a disability hate crime if there are enough of them.
 This is because repeated harassment is a criminal offence.